pranftw/aiter-app/README.md

 execute_mcp_snippet({ id: 'abc123' })
 ```

-The `callMCPTool` function is injected directly into the execution environment—no imports, no filesystem, pure runtime injection.
+The `callMCPTool` function is injected directly into the execution environment: no imports, no filesystem, pure runtime injection.

 #### Complete Snippet Lifecycle